 The Granada House wouldn’t be the exceptional place it is without strong leadership from our Board of Directors.
 We are grateful to them for their wisdom, guidance, and support.

-Donna, the current President, has been on the Board since 2007.
-She previously served as Treasurer.
+Donna has been on the Board since 2007.
+She previously served as Treasurer and President.
 Granada House has been through many changes during her tenure such as searching for a new CEO and adding motivated members to the Board.
 “Our year’s search for a CEO to bring us into a new realm of success was a valuable bonding experience.
 We are launching some new ideas while maintaining the warmth and heart for which Granada House has become well-known.”
 Donna spent many years in Corporate Event Planning in the Greater Boston area.
 She is now working as Vocational Coach for recovering people and is employed by several for-profit sober living houses.
 Donna has served on the board of Right Turn in Watertown and has volunteered at the Women’s Lunch Place.
 Next on Donna’s agenda for Granada House: extending the mission to a second house, Alcott, to bring expertise to a separate women’s program.

 Karen has had the privilege of serving on the Board since 2014 and is an integral part of the Fundraising and Event Planning Committees.
 One motivating factor for Karen’s work on the board are the success stories from Granada House clients.
 “I believe that every sober alcoholic roots for the newcomer to “get it” and to maintain sobriety – the GH is a place that helps with that first step.
 For me, getting to know many of the female residents at my Thursday Night women’s meeting when they were just getting sober helped me witness the miracle of new sobriety and in turn helped me to stay sober.”
 Karen has a background in Graphic Design and Photography, and she is currently the Director of Staffing at East Meets West Catering in Boston Seaport.
 One thing she would like to see happen at Granada House is the development of a class for clients to learn job skills.
 Karen would also like to build the network among the past and present residents.
 Karen has previously volunteered with the Boston Living Center and YMCA.